-The longer we work from home and away from our colleagues, the more being together matters.
-Zoom is not a replacement for human connection and a shared workplace experience — either with our extended families or with our co-workers and teams.
-We want to meet face-to-face, socialize, brainstorm, and connect with each other again.
+For many knowledge workers across the globe, the pandemic upended the nature of work and accelerated workplace trends that were already underway.
+Among the key lessons: the longer we worked from home and away from our colleagues, the more being together mattered.
+Zoom was not a replacement for human connection and a shared workplace experience — either with our extended families or with our coworkers and teams.
+We realized the importance of meeting face-to-face, socializing, brainstorming, and connecting with each other again.
 This is how we build community, strengthen relationships, coach and mentor, and reinforce our shared purpose and culture.

-Here are five workplace trends that have been accelerated and now are driving priorities for the new post-pandemic office:
+Here are five workplace trends that are driving priorities for the new workplace:

-1. Mobility: Workers will now expect the ability to work remotely, and the autonomy to match work to the right setting far beyond the pandemic.
+1. Mobility: Workers will now expect the ability to work from anywhere, and the autonomy to match work to the right setting far beyond the pandemic.

-Many organizations, including Gensler, maintained strong productivity when they suddenly had to transition to work from home last March.
+Many organizations, including Gensler, maintained strong productivity when they suddenly had to transition to work from home in March 2020.
 This was not a surprise, as our pre-COVID research has consistently shown that people who spend at least a portion of their typical workweek outside the office have higher workplace satisfaction, job commitment, and engagement, and score higher on indicators of innovation.
-We’re not the only firm to measure this; Gallup writes that in order to attract a new generation of talent, companies will have to adopt a forward-thinking mobility strategy.
-The most recent Gensler Workplace Surveys in the U.S. and among global regions found that those in a “hybrid model,” or those balancing days at the office with working from home appear more deliberate with how they use their time, have better awareness of what their colleagues are working on, and have higher job satisfaction overall.
+We were not the only firm to measure this; Gallup reported that in order to attract a new generation of talent, companies will have to adopt a forward-thinking mobility strategy.
+Gensler’s Workplace Surveys in the U.S. and among global regions found that “hybrid employees,” (those balancing days at the office with working from home) appear more deliberate with how they use their time, have better awareness of what their colleagues are working on, and have higher job satisfaction overall.

-2. Choice: Employees’ variety of work settings must now include the home.
+2. Choice: Employees’ ideal mix of experiences and variety of work settings must now include a workplace ecosystem beyond the office.

 3. Privacy: Many workers already struggled to find privacy in the workplace — now they expect to maintain the privacy they have become accustomed to at home.

-The trend toward more open environments has led to the rise of shared or unassigned seating to provide more space for collaborative areas for group work, but to the detriment of space for focusing or personal use.
-Employees don’t want a complete reversal of these trends, but better space allocation.
-In 2019, we created a “degrees of openness” scale to measure workers’ total work environment, accounting for the balance of open workstations with rooms dedicated to enclosed meetings, team meetings, and focus spaces.
+The workplace design trend toward more open environments has led to the rise of unassigned seating to provide more space for collaborative areas for group work, but to the detriment of space for focusing or personal use.
+Employees don’t want a complete reversal of these trends, but better space allocation to optimize their time in the office.
+In 2019, we created a “degrees of openness” scale to measure employees’ total work environment, accounting for the balance of open workstations with rooms dedicated to enclosed meetings, team meetings, and focus spaces.
 We found that “mostly open” workplaces were associated with higher performance and greater experience, but noise, privacy, and the ability to focus remain key determinants of workplace effectiveness.
 Striking the right balance of open/private and individual/group spaces will be key in the future.

-5. Health & well-being: Great workplace always supported more than just work — now people expect health and wellness to be built into everything.
+5. Health & well-being: Great workplaces always supported more than just work — now people expect health and wellness to be built into everything.

-In Gensler’s Germany Workplace Survey 2019, we found that workers’ desire for a healthy workplace was not being met.
-As workers around the world reprioritize the importance of health and well-being, employers now face mounting pressure to synergize indoor and outdoor spaces, nudge healthy behaviors, and support a sense of psychological well-being.
-Across the globe, workers have experienced working from home, and many find their home environments provide better access to the outdoors and better environmental adjustability and comfort.
-Employers must now work harder to establish how their post-pandemic offices and workplace policies can support health and well-being.
+As workers around the world prioritize the importance of health and well-being, employers now face mounting pressure to synergize indoor and outdoor spaces, nudge healthy behaviors, and support a sense of psychological well-being.
+During the pandemic, many employees reported their home environments provided better access to the outdoors and better environmental adjustability and comfort than their workplace.
+Employers must now work harder to establish how their post-pandemic offices and workplace policies can better support the health and well-being of employees.

-As we rethink the future of office space, we must realize that most issues facing today’s workplace weren’t created, but exacerbated, by COVID-19.
-We now value space and the experience of being together more than ever.
-The post-pandemic office matters as a place to come together with each other for a common purpose.
-And for employees, choice, privacy, unassigned seating, and health and well-being are top of mind.
+As we rethink the future of office space, we must realize that most issues facing today’s workplace weren’t created, but rather, exacerbated, by COVID-19.
+We now value space and the experience of being together more than ever, but it first and foremost must also support getting work done.
+The post-pandemic office matters as a place to come together for both individual and team productivity.
+And for employees, mobility, choice, privacy, working with others virtually, and well-being are top of mind priorities.

 Our pre-pandemic research consistently found that great offices are employees’ preferred place to work.
-But there’s a catch — offices must be designed to support work for employees to want to use them.
-Our blueprint for what constitutes a great workplace will evolve as the pandemic eases, but that evolution is built on a deep, global, employee-informed vision of what organizations need to be successful.
-This is an opportunity to rethink the physical office to create workspaces where employees want to be — and where they are supported to do their individual and collective best work.
+But there’s a catch — offices must be designed to effectively support work for employees to want to use them.
+Our blueprint for what constitutes a great workplace will evolve as work and expectations continue to evolve, but that workplace evolution is built on a deep, global, employee-informed vision of what organizations need to be successful.
+With the transition back to the office and the long-term adoption of hybrid work well underway, this is an opportunity to rethink the physical office to create workspaces where employees want to be — and where they are supported to do their individual and collective best work.

 For media inquiries, email .